Skip to main content

 The idea sparked a fire of passion inside of Black, and she set off on a personal passion project.
 “I’ve always hated aerosol cans and the white cast traditional dry shampoo leaves on the hair.
 I became obsessed with researching powders and their absorbencies,” Black says.

 She took the idea to Lawrence, and they began to meet every other week to pull her new business together.
 From there she started product testing and refining what would become her end product: an absorbent, all-natural, dry-shampoo powder.
-She launched her company Powder Baby Dry Shampoo in May of 2023 and has since sold over 2,000 bottles.
+She launched her company Powder Baby Dry Shampoo in May of 2023 and has since sold more than 2,000 bottles of product.

 Black relied heavily on the resources provided by the BYU Marriott School of Business as she jumped into life as a business owner.
 “The Rollins Center for Entrepreneurship and Technology has been unbelievably helpful,” Black says.
 “I’m a student in the BYU advertising program, which isn’t part of the business school, but the Rollins Center has made an effort to reach out, and I have felt very connected.”